 I would like to be able to commission 10 Viola Concertos over the next ten years.

 The first two of these by Gerald Barry and Anders Hillborg have already been commissioned.
-The Barry was premiered in 2019 and the Hillborg will be premiered in 2021.
-I’m very fortunate to have strong ongoing working relationships with some of today’s most important composers and among them I would like to commission concertos from Huw Watkins (now in hand), Lera Auerbach, Magnus Lindberg and Salvatore Sciarrinno (these are under discussion), Julian Anderson, Esa-Pekka Salonen, Thomas Larcher, Kaija Saariaho and Thomas Adès.
+The Barry was premiered in 2019 and the Hillborg was premiered in 2021.
+I’m very fortunate to have strong ongoing working relationships with some of today’s most important composers and among them I would like to commission concertos from Huw Watkins and Cassandra Miller (now in hand), Lera Auerbach, Magnus Lindberg and Salvatore Sciarrinno (these are under discussion), Julian Anderson, Esa-Pekka Salonen, Thomas Larcher, Kaija Saariaho and Thomas Adès.

 I very much hope that these and the other works I have already premiered will go on to enter the repertoire.
 I can't think of any greater accolade for a musician than creating a real body of work for one's instrument that will be there for future generations of performers.